nightscout/cgm-remote-monitor/README.md

   * `SSL_CERT` - Path to your ssl cert file, so that ssl(https) can be enabled directly in node.js.
 If using Let's Encrypt, make this variable the path to fullchain.pem file (cert + ca).
   * `SSL_CA` - Path to your ssl ca file, so that ssl(https) can be enabled directly in node.js.
 If using Let's Encrypt, make this variable the path to chain.pem file (chain).
   * `HEARTBEAT` (`60`)  - Number of seconds to wait in between database checks
-  * `DEBUG_MINIFY` (`true`)  - Debug option, setting to `false` will disable bundle minification to help tracking down error and speed up development
+  * `DEBUG_MINIFY` (`true`)  - Debug option, setting to `false` will disable bundle minification to help tracking down the error and speed up development
-  * `DE_NORMALIZE_DATES`(`true`) - The Nightscout REST API normalizes all entered dates to UTC zone.
+  * `DE_NORMALIZE_DATES`(`true`) - The Nightscout REST API normalizes all entered dates to the UTC zone.
 Some Nightscout clients have broken date deserialization logic and expect to received back dates in zoned formats.
 Setting this variable to `true` causes the REST API to serialize dates sent to Nightscout in zoned format back to zoned format when served to clients over REST.

 ### Predefined values for your browser settings (optional)